1. Americans are anchored by credit-card debt.

 7. Watch where you borrow.

-It may be convenient to borrow against your home or your 401(k) to pay off debt, but it can be risky.
+It may be convenient to borrow against your home or your 401(k) to pay off another lender, but it can be risky.
+Best-case scenario, you create a situation that may make the next few months more challenging.
 Worst-case scenario, you lose your home or fall short of your investment retirement goals.

 8. Always be prepared.